Compensation: Competitive based on experience

 Location: New York, NY

-eBrevia is seeking a corporate attorney to play a major role in the continued enhancement and development of the company’s legal software by assisting with the review and annotation of legal provisions from a database of contracts.
-The successful candidate will be teaching eBrevia's artificial intelligence technology to "think like a lawyer" and shaping eBrevia’s products.
-This is an exciting position that, given the candidate’s growth potential and interest, has the possibility of significantly expanding and quickly becoming a leadership role.
-The position is ideal for a transactional lawyer, who is an entrepreneur at heart, excited about technology and innovation, and looking for a role that mixes legal training and practice with business and technology.
+eBrevia is seeking a transactional attorney to play a major role in the continued enhancement and development of the company’s legal software. eBrevia’s artificial intelligence software learns by example in the form of reviewing highlighted language in a wide variety of contract types.
+Using machine learning technology, it then recognizes legal concepts and other data points in contracts it has never seen before.
+By managing the review and annotation of legal provisions from a database of contracts, the successful candidate will be teaching eBrevia’s AI technology to "think like a lawyer”.
+This is a leadership role within the organization which requires the coordination and management of internal and external annotation resources.
+The position is ideal for a transactional lawyer, who is an entrepreneur at heart, and excited about technology and innovation.

-— Candidate must have a JD or LLM and 4+ years of experience reviewing a variety of contracts, including general M&A, leases, and commercial contracts.
+Candidate must have a JD or LLM and 3+ years of experience reviewing a variety of contracts, including general commercial contracts, leases, loan agreements, license agreements and M&A-related agreements.

-— Experience with investment management agreements, loan agreements, real estate agreements, employment agreements, ISDA, and/or IP-related agreements a plus.
+Experience with investment management agreements, ISDA and/or IP-related agreements a plus.

-— Strong candidates will have excellent communication (especially, written) and interpersonal skills, as well as the ability to work independently and make progress.
+The successful candidate should have excellent communication and interpersonal skills, as well as the ability to work independently and make progress.